ministryofjustice/court-case-matcher/README.md

 ```
 ### Environment

 The following environment variables should be set when running the spring boot application, so as to enable communications with offender-search.
+The secrets are available in the namespace, with the name "court-case-matcher-secrets".

 ```
 OFFENDER_SEARCH_CLIENT_SECRET=[insert secret string here]